dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 All of the input components, including <xref:Microsoft.AspNetCore.Components.Forms.EditForm>, support arbitrary attributes.
 Any attribute that doesn't match a component parameter is added to the rendered HTML element.

-Input components provide default behavior for validating when a field is changed, including updating the field CSS class to reflect the field state.
+Input components provide default behavior for validating when a field is changed, including updating the field CSS class to reflect the field's state as valid or invalid.
 Some components include useful parsing logic.
 For example, <xref:Microsoft.AspNetCore.Components.Forms.InputDate%601> and <xref:Microsoft.AspNetCore.Components.Forms.InputNumber%601> handle unparseable values gracefully by registering unparseable values as validation errors.
 Types that can accept null values also support nullability of the target field (for example, `int?` for a nullable integer).

 ## Bind a form